 The Regional Strategic Plan for Malaria in the Americas 2006-2010 highlights communications and advocacy as among the key issues in malaria that needed increased emphasis in the Region.
-As PAHO implements the strategic plan, the Media Communications, Publications and Advocacy Plan for Malaria in the

-Americas was developed and consolidated in May 2006.
+As PAHO implements the strategic plan, the Media Communications, Publications and Advocacy Plan for Malaria in the Americas was developed and consolidated in May 2006.
 An important element of the plan is the commemoration of Malaria Day in the countries of the Americas which campaigns for increased advocacy and commitment among stakeholders and draws communities and the general population into concrete actions that contribute to the achievement of goals and targets in all levels - global, regional, country, and community.

-Malaria Day in the Americas which will be observed for the third time on 6 November 2009 is envisioned to be the platform upon which countries of the Region can engage in a year-round aggressive campaign against the disease.
+Malaria Day in the Americas which will be observed for the fourth time on 6 November 2010 is envisioned to be the platform upon which countries of the Region can engage in a year-round aggressive campaign against the disease.
 Specifically, Malaria Day in the Americas seeks to attain the following objectives:

-- → Improve the communication process and extension of advocacy work to all stakeholders and target audiences. - → Enhance visibility/interest on Malaria in the Region of Americas and the global scourge that the disease brings to peoples of the world. - → Increase awareness and understanding of the key issues among target audience/population. - → Catalyze change of attitudes and modification of behaviors. - → Generate advocacy/support from the public, policy makers, clients and strategic partners. - → Encourage increased and enduring support to efforts against malaria, including the elimination of local transmission in areas where such is feasible.
+- → Improve the communication process and extension of advocacy work to all stakeholders and target audiences. - Enhance visibility/interest on Malaria in the Region of Americas and the global scourge that the disease brings to peoples of the world. - → Increase awareness and understanding of the key issues among target audience/population. - → Catalyze change of attitudes and modification of behaviors. - → Generate advocacy/support from the public, policy makers, clients and strategic partners. - Encourage increased and enduring support to efforts against malaria, including the elimination of local transmission in areas where such is feasible.

-Partners and malaria stakeholders in the Region are encouraged to consider this concept and objectives in the commemoration of Malaria Day in the Americas 2009.
+Partners and malaria stakeholders in the Region are encouraged to consider this concept and objectives in the commemoration of Malaria Day in the Americas 2010.

-Theme for Malaria Day in the Americas 2009

-Counting Malaria Out towards the 2010 Targets and the UN Millennium Development Goals
+Theme for Malaria Day in the Americas 2010 Counting Malaria Out - Promoting Best Practices and Collaboration

-(Adapted from World Malaria Day 2009 Messages consolidated by the Roll Back Malaria Initiative)
+(Adapted from World Malaria Day 2010 Theme)

-On the occasion of World Malaria Day 2009, Roll Back Malaria (RBM) Partners have agreed to use the following key messages in the joint effort to keep malaria high on the international development agenda.
-Under the theme of "Counting malaria out", the Partnership launches a two-year campaign to intensify global efforts to:
+On the occasion of World Malaria Day 2010, Roll Back Malaria (RBM) Partners have agreed to use the following key messages in the joint effort to keep malaria high on the international development agenda.
+Under the same 2009 theme of "Counting malaria out", the Partnership continues the two-year campaign to intensify global efforts to: